-Word use is essential.
+Words matter.
 Yes, how we present ourselves visually matters.
 Verbal presentation also matters.
 Ever notice how some speakers have you on the edge of your seat while others have you squirming in it, waiting for the presentation to end?
 Kale didn’t say, “hey, I’m good for you”, or “you need greens weekly because of all our nutrition”.
 Nope.
-Kale said “Check me out, I’m a super food”.
+Kale said “Check me out, I’m awesome.
+You need me.”

-You don’t need to wait ‘til you are sick, overweight, or feeling terrible to start taking care of yourself.
+You don’t need to wait ‘til you are sick or feeling terrible to start taking care of yourself.